 A key provision of the Equality Act 2010 is the public sector Equality Duty which covers age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 The Duty has three aims.
-It requires public bodies to have due regard to the need to:
+It requires public bodies to have due regard for the need to:

-- eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the act - advance equality of opportunity between people who share a protected characteristic and people who do not share it - foster good relations between people who share a protected characteristic and people who do not share it.
+- Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Act - Advance equality of opportunity between people who share a protected characteristic and people who do not share it - Foster good relations between people who share a protected characteristic and people who do not share it